schalowj/panopticon/README.md

 ## Overview

-Panopticon is intended to provide a visual map display capability for IDS (or other) alert similar to those vendor animated threat map sites that everyone has running in their SOC.
+Panopticon is intended to provide a visual map display capability for IDS (or other) alerts...similar to those vendor animated threat map sites that everyone has running in their SOC.
 But useful.

 It is a cherrypy-based web server with an HTML5 (paper.js) front-end map display ("Oh, the colors!").
 It is able to receive JSON alerts via a simple HTTP API from something like Logstash.
 It then feeds them to anyone watching the alert map in their browser (or on the 'big screen' in the SOC).